Storing data in Microsoft SQL Server 2016+

 - Microsoft SQL Server must be installed and configured for use

-- Server user initializing the Data Storage must have relevant database permissions
+- SQL Server User initializing the Data Storage must have relevant database permissions

 This article describes how to initialize Data Storage with Microsoft SQL Server.
 The process of connecting to MariaDB/MySQL is essentially the same.

-Data Storage initialization can be performed by any User having the corresponding Permissions to manipulate a database:
+Data Storage initialization can be performed by any SQL Server User having the corresponding Permissions to manipulate a database (including DDL commands):

-It might be useful to create a separate User to work with the assigned Data Storage.
+We recommend creating a separate SQL Server User (service account) to work with the assigned Data Storage.
 See details below.

 1. Admin > Collection & Storage > Data Storage